-6.3.3 Default TCK frequency
+7.3.3 Default TCK Frequency

 When the IPD/STAPL file or Chain does not exist, the default TCK frequency is set to 4MHz.
-When more than one Microchip flash device is targeted in the chain, the FlashPro Express software passes through all of the files and searches for the "freq" keyword and the "MAX_FREQ" Note field.
-The FlashPro Express software uses the lesser value of all the TCK frequency settings and the "MAX_FREQ" Note field values.
+When more than one Microchip flash device is targeted in the chain, the FlashPro Express software passes through all of the files and searches for the "freq" keyword and the "MAX\FREQ" Note field.
+The FlashPro Express software uses the lesser value of all the TCK frequency settings and the "MAX\FREQ" Note field values.

-Note: The "Set Vpump" checkbox has been removed.
-For older projects prior to Libero SoC v12.5, if the Set Vpump checkbox is selected, the warning "Set Vpump parameter is obsolete.
-VPUMP will not be sensed or driven for all devices." is displayed in the log window when the design is opened for the first time in Libero SoC v12.5.
+Note: The Set Vpump check box has been removed.
+For older projects prior to Libero SoC v12.5, if the Set Vpump check box is selected, the warning Set Vpump parameter is obsolete.
+VPUMP will not be sensed or driven for all devices. appears in the log window when the design is opened for the first time in Libero SoC v12.5.

-6.4 Select Programmer
+7.4 Select Programmer